Ashley Alexiss Flaunts Her Deep Cleavage With Sultry Instagram Snap

 Sports Illustrated model Ashley Alexiss is rapidly raising temperatures on Instagram Monday morning.
-The full-figured model was seemingly feeling a little reflective and somewhat snarky as she wrote the caption to go along with a sultry new photo and a tease about a calendar she’s creating and her fans are loving this vibe.
+The full-figured model was seemingly feeling a little reflective and somewhat snarky as she wrote the caption to go along with a sultry new photo, along with a tease about a calendar she’s creating.
+Her fans are absolutely loving this vibe.

 Alexiss told her Instagram followers that they can start to pre-order her upcoming 2020 calendar now and it seems the photo she shared might be a shot from that enticing calendar.
 Along with the jaw-dropping snapshot, Ashley joked about how what doesn’t kill you gives you a dark sense of humor along with some questionable coping skills.